Two Terms You’ve Been Interchanging That Are WRONG

 After the home inspection is complete, you then can take action to fix any damages or make improvements to increase the quality of the home.
 You can use their written report as proof you took initiative to improve your home.
 Buyers may also request a report, so being two steps ahead of them will help make this process go smoothly.

-As you can see, there is a distinct difference between a home appraisal and home inspection.
+As you can see, there is a distinct difference between a home appraisal and a home inspection.
 Both are crucial when going through the mortgage process.
 Both offer a more clear and objective assessment of your home, which allows one to improve its overall quality for the highest price.